Applying to the History Graduate Program

 Note: Incomplete applications cannot be considered.

-Preference will be given to applications submitted before January 31st for admittance in upcoming Fall semester.
-No applications will be considered after March 31st.
-If you wish to be considered for a teaching assistantship, please submit application by February 15.
-For Spring admit, the application deadline is November 1st.
+Preference will be given to applications submitted before January 31st for admittance in the upcoming Fall semester.
+Applications received after March 31st will be reviewed on a case by case basis.
+For applicants wishing to be considered for a Fall teaching assistantship, the application deadline is January 31st.

 The faculty consider the Statement of Purpose and the writing sample to be among the most important parts of the application.
 The letter should describe your preparation for the program, academic interests, and professional goals.
 The most useful statements are those that present an intellectual portrait of the applicant, an account of the issues the applicant now finds engaging, and the program of study the candidate envisions for him/herself at MSU.
 The writing sample should be a substantial essay, ideally a seminar paper or senior thesis, that demonstrates the candidate's potential for advanced work in the discipline.
 This will be uploaded during your application process.